This post contains Affiliate Links.

 Do you have a favorite DIY Laundry Detergent Recipe?
 We would love to hear about it!

-Disclaimer: I am an Amazon Affiliate and I may receive a small compensation if you chose to buy from my link.
+Disclosure: I am Amazon Affiliate and may receive a small compensation for including links on my blog.
 Buying through my links is not necessary, just appreciated.
 Amazon does not charge extra for linked items recommended by their affiliates.
 I only recommend products that I use and trust OR plan on using in the future.
 Please buy responsibly and do your own product research before buying anything online.

 Labels: clothes , free , home making skills , homeschool , homestead , lesson plans , little house on the prairie , wash board , wash tub